laurenclark/next-strapi-tinaCMS/README.md

 `yarn dev`

+(If you want to run both from root directory you can do with `yarn start-client` and `yarn start-server`, but they need their own terminal instances)

 ## CMS Setup

 - You need to create a .env file with the `STRAPI_URL=someurl.com?=orLocalhost:port` and put this in the Frontend directory